-Personally, I love sugar snap peas.
-They are kinda fun to eat with that little crunch and are not something I eat often, so I always enjoy.
+I love sugar snap peas.
+They are kind of fun to eat with that little crunch and are not something I eat often, so I always enjoy them.

 Sauteed Sugar Snap Peas

 These sugar snap peas serve four and are a really quick side dish to make!
 Sugar snap peas are also low-carb and paleo!
 If you are on a specific nutritional diet, just eliminate or substitute the carrots and make them as normal.

 Regarding being keto-friendly, there is a lot of debate on what is considered a safe carb count for KETO, so check with your nutritional app to make that decision.